nazariikolesnikov/nazariikolesnikov/README.md

 ## 📝 Description

 Cleaning the datasets, converting categorical text variables to numerical formats using `LabelEncoder`, and scaling features using `StandardScaler`.
 Splitting the data into training and test sets (train_test_split).
 Building and training two classifiers: Logistic Regression and Decision Tree.
 Comprehensive analysis of model quality using key statistical metrics: `Accuracy Score`, `F1-score`, `Confusion Matrix`, and a detailed `Classification Report`.
 Plotting a `ROC` (`Receiver Operating Characteristic`) curve using the matplotlib library to visually compare the algorithms’ ability to distinguish between classes.
+A visual and statistical comparison revealed that, for the selected dataset, the logistic regression model demonstrated better generalization ability than the decision tree.
+The area under the curve (`AUC`) for logistic regression was `0.69`, while for the decision tree it was `0.60`.

 ## 📊 Visualizations